n8n-io/n8n-docs/docs/code/builtin/n8n-metadata.md

 * Metadata about workflows, executions, and nodes.
 * Information about instance [Variables](/variables/) and [External secrets](/external-secrets/).

+!!! note "Python support"
+	You can use Python in the Code node.
+It isn't available in expressions.

 === "JavaScript"
 	| Method | Description | Available in Code node? |
 	| ------ | ----------- | :-------------------------: |